© Brisbane Catholic Education, Our Lady of the Way Primary School (2023)

-On the 2nd February 1964, Monsignor English laid the foundation stone for Our Lady of the Way Parish School.
-On the 3rd February 1964, students numbering 55 attended for the first time, in a two room house.
-Three classes were rotated daily with one class being taught at a time indoors.
+Monsignor English laid the foundation stone for Our Lady of the Way Parish School on 2 February 1964.
+On 3 February 1964, students numbering 55 attended for the first time, in a two-room house.
+Three classes were rotated daily, with one class being taught at a time indoors.

-On the 20th September 1964, the main wing of the new school building was opened by Monsignor English with blessing of the foundation stone and Petrie became a separate parish from Aspley, Bald Hills, Lawnton and Strathpine.
+On 20 September 1964, the main wing of the new school building was opened by Monsignor English with the blessing of the foundation stone, and Petrie became a separate parish from Aspley, Bald Hills, Lawnton and Strathpine.

 The first official Parish Priest in the new Petrie Parish was Fr Richard Wilson, who came from Pomona.
-On 15th November 1970, our new Church was blessed by Auxiliary Bishop H. Kennedy at a special Celebration Mass.
+Auxiliary Bishop H. Kennedy blessed our new Church at a special Celebration Mass on 15 November 1970.